shown in other instead.

 There are two procedural refinement workflows:

-- Basic workflow (described below): you have a Houdini digital asset (a set of assets) that performs all necessary data refinement.
+- Basic workflow (described below): you have a Houdini digital asset (a set of assets) included in the UNIGINE SDK that performs all necessary data refinement.

 - Custom workflow: there is no Houdini digital asset available to perform necessary refinement.
 In this case you have to create a new houdini digital asset.